thestraytech/thestraytech.github.io/content/blogs/testblog 2.md

 +++
-title = "Example blog post"
-date = 2024-11-08
-description = "A simple test blog."
+title = "[test] How I made a Monzu interpreter" date = 2024-11-09 description = "A deep-dive into this bizarre yet funny, compiled low-level programming language, especially by the organization's founder." authors = ["furtidev"]
 [taxonomies]
 tags = ["test"]
 +++